-We also run into those who believe they do not deserve compensation as they cannot prove a direct correlation between the oil spill and their financial circumstances.
+We also run into those who believe that they have suffered a loss as a result of the oil spill, but are concerned that they may not be able to prove to a jury a direct correlation between the spill and their financial circumstances.
 The parties to this agreement were very intentional in designing the compensation criteria in a way that does not require a conventional causation analysis, as it would be nearly impossible to isolate the exact impact of the oil spill on Gulf area businesses.
-Rather, certain formulas are applied to determine if you qualify for payment.
-If your revenue trend corresponds with the parameters dictated by these formulas, then all losses are presumed to have been caused by the oil spill.
+Rather, certain formulas are applied to determine if a loss you experienced was the result of the spill.
+If your revenue trend corresponds with the parameters dictated by these formulas, then all losses are presumed to have been caused by the incident.

 After reviewing thousands of monthly profit and loss statements, we can report that many businesses were impacted by the spill as defined by this agreement.
 Only through a forensic accounting analysis will this be apparent.
 The trickle down effect is clearly evident on many businesses’ books.

 “We believe the settlement, which avoids years of lengthy litigation, is good for the people, businesses and communities of the Gulf and is in the best interests of BP’s stakeholders.”